NeoRazorX/facturascripts/Documentation/EN/XMLViews.rst

 that will be visualized in the view being able, in the *Edit* views, to group the columns by *<group>* tag.
-The columns are complemented by the mandatory *<widget>* tag, which serves to customize the type of object used in the display / editing of the data.
+The columns are complemented by the mandatory *<widget>* tag, which serves to customize the type of object used in the display/editing of the data.

 Both *<group>*, *<column>* and *<widget>* tags have a set of attributes that allow customization and vary according to the context in